 Can I do this test at home?

-Should I have it done at the same time of day?
+Should I have a PT done at the same time of day?

 It is not generally necessary to have your PT and INR measured at a particular time of day.
 It is, however, important that you take your warfarin medication at the same time each day to maintain a continuous level.
-If your healthcare provider increases or decreases your dosage, he or she may want you to have your blood rechecked in a couple of days or so to judge the effect of the dosage change on your PT/INR (it is not an immediate effect).
+If your healthcare provider increases or decreases your dose, your provider may want you to have your blood rechecked within a few days to judge the effect of the dosage change on your PT/INR (it is not an immediate effect).

-My PT results vary sometimes, yet my doctor doesn’t change my prescription.
+My PT/INR results vary sometimes, yet my doctor doesn’t change my prescription.
 Why?

-Illness, change in diet, and some medications (as mentioned above) can alter PT results.
-Certain foods, such as beef and pork liver, green tea, broccoli, chickpeas, kale, turnip greens, and soybean products contain large amounts of vitamin K and can alter PT results.
+Illness, change in diet, and some medications (as mentioned above) can alter PT/INR results.
+Certain foods, such as beef and pork liver, green tea, broccoli, chickpeas, kale, turnip greens, and soybean products contain large amounts of vitamin K and can alter PT/INR results.
 The blood collection technique and the difficulty in obtaining the blood sample can also affect test results.
-If your healthcare provider has concerns about the stability of your PT/INR, he or she may test your blood more frequently.
+If your healthcare provider has concerns about the stability of your PT/INR, your provider may test your blood more frequently before adjusting your dose.